 Not at all.
 WWP has always supported the Constitution of the United States of America, including the First and Second Amendments.
 We recognize these are freedoms our service members fought and sacrificed to protect.
 We regularly register religious-based events and accept donations from religious-based organizations.
 Our mission focus is on supporting our nation's wounded veterans and providing therapeutic and beneficial programs, including hunting and outdoor activities.
 We have a long history of facilitating and sponsoring activities that involve firearms.
 We value the contributions we receive from fundraisers and donors, including the firearm and sporting industry and organizations.

-No. WWP fundraising efforts do not include door-to-door solicitations or storefront fundraising of any kind.
-WWP also does not engage in magazine sales or cold-call telemarketing.
 If you are unsure of the legitimacy of any WWP fundraiser, please contact email@example.com.

 WWP does not authorize use of its trade names, trademarks, service marks, logos, domain names, and other distinctive brand features without prior approval.
 WWP also does not authorize proceeds from sales without a licensing agreement.
 If you are unsure of the legitimacy of any event or fundraiser claiming to benefit WWP, please contact firstname.lastname@example.org.